esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 - Reduction/aggregation
 - Transpose(swap row and columns)
 - Normalize data
-- Parsing/string manipulation( (or string handling) is the process of changing, parsing, splicing pasting, or analyzing strings.
+- Parsing(means to break data into parts)/string manipulation((or string handling) is the process of changing, parsing, splicing pasting, or analyzing strings.
 SQL is used for managing data in a relational database)

 ### 2.4 Explain common techniques for data manipulation and query optimization